slidon95/MercadaoPipeline/README.md

 - Java JDK 8 or higher
 - Maven
-- WebDriver for your preferred browser (Chrome and Edge)
+- WebDriver for your preferred browser (Chrome, firefox and Edge)

 ## Installation